S-ayanide/Human-Action-Classifier-And-Pedestrian-Detection/README.md

      You can download the test video [here](https://drive.google.com/file/d/1aDV09dDRyQneKpiH73oXOJU--bUO6eqV/view?usp=sharing).
   3) Navigate to `posenet-py/` folder inside the main/root project directory and type `python video_demo.py` from your command prompt.

-  If you want to test the application using simple images using `images_demo.py` which runs inference on an input folder of images and     outputs those images with the keypoints and skeleton overlayed, follow below steps:
+  Option 3 - If you want to test the application using simple images using `images_demo.py` which runs inference on an input folder of images and     outputs those images with the keypoints and skeleton overlayed, follow below steps:

   1) Navigate to `posenet-py/` folder inside the main/root project directory.
   2) Download a folder of suitable test images by first running the `get_test_images.py` script.